Bazley Beach Things to Do

 Bazley Beach is South of Durban (80km), King Shaka International Airport (114km), Amanzimtoti (58km), Scottburgh (26km) and North of Port Shepstone (52km)

 This is usually a quiet beach which makes it perfect if you want just to relax and catch a tan in peace.
 The rock pools are rich with sealife making this a great place to bring the kids at low tide.
-The surrounding bush is home to many birds, so bringing your camera or binoculars is a good idea.
+The surrounding bush is home to many birds, so bringing your camera and binoculars is a good idea.

 The Makambati Nature reserve is a mere 115 km from Bazley.
 Eland, red hartebeest, blue wildebeest, gemsbok and blesbok have all been introduced into the reserve, whilst sugarbirds, sunbirds, croaking cisticolas, common waxbills and redshouldered widows rent the air with their cries.
 The kids will love it!
 Spoil them!